top of page

 • Demonstrate regular engagement with the project technology, evidenced by development and growth of staff and student competency observed during consultant visits.
 Consultants will work alongside teachers to identify strategies and action items to improve classroom outcomes.

-• Formerly present a project summary and participate in grant review meetings at the end of each school year for the duration of the three-year grant period.
+• Present a project summary and participate in a grant review meeting at the end of each school year for the duration of the three-year grant period.
 This report will include a summary of activities over the current school year, description of major outcome and unanticipated developments or challenges, project evaluation results, and a description of lessons learned and applied

 • Return all iPads and associated equipment provided pursuant to this grant to us at the end of the grant and any renewal or extensions of the 3-year grant period.
 In general, the grant is permitted to be renewed so long as the resources continue to be accessible and implemented meaningfully with students on a regular basis.